shubhendu-ranadive/FPS-DS-SLAM/README.md

 # FPS-DS-SLAM (Work under Progress)
 **Author:** [Shubhendu Ranadive](https://github.com/shubhendu-ranadive)

 FPS-DS-SLAM is a robust visual SLAM library that can **identify and remove dynamic feature points** for stereo camera configurations.
-More specificly, the Mask R-CNN is applied to extract dynamic objects from input frame.
-Then a mask is applied to feature extractor to remove dynamic keypoints in each level of image pyramid.

 The system shows superior result in camera trajectory estimation of KITTI dataset compared to origin ORB-SLAM2.